Jackson begged for help sleeping, doctor told police

 "Then I came back to his bedside and was stunned in the sense that he wasn't breathing," Murray added.

-Murray's account to police however differed from evidence presented by prosecutors at the two-week old trial.

-They have presented phone records showing that Murray made and received a series of cell phone calls between 11:07 a.m. and shortly before noon, when he is believed by prosecutors to have discovered that Jackson was no longer breathing.
+Prosecutors at trial presented phone records showing that Murray made and received a series of cell phone calls between 11:07 a.m. and shortly before noon, when they believe he discovered that Jackson was no longer breathing.

+Murray, who was hired to care for Jackson as he prepared for a series of London comeback concerts, told police, it was at Jackson's urging that he began giving him propofol for sleep.

+Jackson knew how to administer propofol himself, saying he liked to sleep for 15-18 hours a day, but Murray told police he didn't allow him to.

+The physician's attorneys say Jackson caused his own death by giving himself another dose without Murray's knowledge.

 Until now, Murray has been a silent figure in the trial, writing notes and whispering to his team of attorneys as the prosecution details its case against him.

-The physician's attorneys say Jackson caused his own death by giving himself another dose without Murray's knowledge.

-Murray told police that he gave Jackson propofol frequently for a month before his death, saying the singer wanted to sleep for 15-18 hours a day.
-But Murray said on the tape he was trying to wean Jackson off what the pop star called his "milk".

-Murray was hired to care for Jackson as he prepared for a series of London comeback concerts.
 He faces up to four years in prison if convicted.

-In the first two weeks of the trial, prosecutors have portrayed Murray as a man who ordered vast quantities of prescription drugs for Jackson but who failed to monitor the singer properly, and then tried to hide some of the drugs before calling an ambulance.
+In the first two weeks of the trial, prosecutors have portrayed Murray as a man who ordered vast quantities of prescription drugs for Jackson but who failed to monitor the singer properly, and then tried to hide some of the drugs on the day Jackson died before calling an ambulance.

 (Editing by Paul Simao)